mickplouffe/Proto-Mickmin/README.md

 - Direct the Mickmin
 - Throw one by one
-- Mickmins will search for something to do when thrown TBD
+- Mickmins will search for something to do when thrown
+- Once the Mickmins brings back food, new Mickmins are generated.
+TBD

 ## Getting Started